aodhanlutetiae/dj/excel.md

 <br />

-Now you can filter a column and select, for example, only the 2019-20 rows
+Now you can filter a column using the drop down menus that have been added to the column names.
+You can select, for example, only the 2019-20 rows

 <br />